merlinfuchs/embed-generator/README.md

   # Make sure to add {public_url}/auth/callback to the OAuth2 Redirect URLs of your application in the Discord dev portal
   public_url: "http://localhost:5173/api"

+  # Make sure to enable this when you don't have an SSL (HTTPS) certificate
+  insecure_cookies: true

   host: "localhost"
   port: 8080